MIC-DKFZ/TractSeg/Readme.md

 ## FAQ
 **My output segmentation does not look like any bundle at all!**

-The input image must have the same "orientation" as the Human Connectome Project data.
+The input image must have the same "orientation" as the Human Connectome Project data (LEFT must be on the same side as LEFT of the HCP data).
 If the image orientation and the gradient orientation of your data is the same as in `examples/Diffusion.nii.gz` you are fine.
 If your image has different orientation you can use the flag `--flip`.
 This will use a model that was trained with mirroring data augmentation.
 So it works with any orientation.
 But it has slightly worse results (about 1 dice point less).
 If it is still not working your gradients probably have the wrong orientation.
 You have to manually flip the sign of your gradients.